cronical/idpro-bok-tech-arch/tech-arch.md

 External events may be visible to the Identity Management System operator through consortia or vendor packages.
 In some mutual-support scenarios, it may be possible for the IDM operator to also publish events for the benefit of others, supporting other operators' risk management requirement.

 Events need to be delivered into the IDM so that they can selectively be used to modify the behavior of the authentication function.
+For example, armed with additional event data, the authentication function may request a step-up authentication or even plainly deny access.

 In some severe scenarios it may be desirable to attach the events to the session management function so that current sessions can be reviewed and terminated if needed.
 The OpenID Shared Signals and Events working group is developing standard ways to deliver these signals.
+[OIDF]

 As shown in the diagram, shared authorization systems may consume risk data as well.
 For example, an authorization might be denied if the subject\'s recent activity history is outside of normal bounds, possibly indicating a compromised credential.
 Logically this could happen with local authorization as well, but this is not shown.

-#### Example: Information in the request
+## Example: Information in the request

-##### Boundary control
+## Boundary control

-An authentication or authorization decision may be influenced by specific criteria such as whether an the request is coming from a known or unknown network.
-A more sophisticated version of this attempts to prohibit access from, say certain countries.
+An authentication or authorization decision may be influenced by specific criteria such as whether a request is coming from a known or unknown network.
+A more sophisticated version of this attempts to prohibit access from, say, certain countries.

-#### Examples: Historical usage
+## Examples: Historical usage

-##### Usage pattern match
+## Usage pattern match

 Determine if this request is outside the normal usage patterns for a given individual.
 The reference to historical usage patterns allows for pattern detection and can help establish a metric for risk for a user, in general, or for a specific transaction.
 Such activity can be called risk profiling.

-##### Land speed violation
+## Land speed violation

 By amending the user's request and history with location information, it is possible identify likely compromised account due to the fact that the user can't be in two places at one.

 Such examples depends on signals from the local environment, but it is also possible to obtain signals from further afield.

-#### Example: Third party
+## Example: Third party

 it is possible to determine commonly used passwords based on postings on the "dark-web".
 Bad actors acquire these in the hope that users will use the same password at other sites.
 A counter measure is for the Identity Management System operator to require additional certainty if one of those passwords were presented.

-## Metadata and Discovery
+# Metadata and Discovery

 Metadata refers to control data that allows the Identity Management System and the Relying Parties to interoperate.